Should I Build Home Equity or Pay Down Student Loans?October 22, 2020

 If you have student loans with lower balances than your mortgage, you may be able to pay them off more quickly.
 Then, you can continue to build equity after paying down your student loan debt.

 You may get a bigger tax break by building equity versus paying off student loans.
 However, this doesn’t apply to everyone.
-Interest paid on student loans is deductible, however, there is a cap on how much.
-As of 2020 the cap is $2,500.
+Student loan interest is tax-deductible, however, there is a cap on how much.
+As of 2020, the cap is $2,500.
 Your income must meet the requirements to be able to deduct this amount.

 Interest paid on mortgages is also deductible, but only if you itemize your deductions.
 The mortgage interest deduction can be much higher than $2,500.
 To learn more about either of these options, consult with your tax advisor.